flo-77/go2_navigation_thesis/README.md

 ## Autonomous Navigation and SLAM for a Quadruped Robot

-This repository contains the complete simulation, mapping, localization, and navigation framework developed for a Master’s thesis focused on **Navigation and Slam_Design for Quadruped robot** in indoor warehouse environments.
+This repository contains the complete simulation, mapping, localization, and navigation framework developed for a Master’s thesis focused on **Navigation and Slam-Design for Quadruped robot** in indoor warehouse environments.

 The project integrates **ROS 2 Jazzy**, **Nav2**, **slam_toolbox**, **EKF sensor fusion**, and **Gazebo simulation** within a fully containerized Docker workflow.